 Santander Start-Up Ambassador bursaries (SSAs)

 The new SSA bursary aims to remove the financial disadvantage to pursuing the entrepreneurial career path.
+This is aimed at graduate-led businesses and those at a financial disadvantage.

-Graduates qualifying for the SSA awards will be selected on the basis that they:
+Individuals qualifying for the SSA awards will be selected on the basis that they:

 - have no identifiable means of income to fund their entrepreneurial journey